(Amazon UK link) |

 I don't recall ever having read this book before, though it’s possible that I did in my teens.
 Although crime fiction isn't my favourite genre, I thought this an excellent example and would recommend it highly.

-Links given are to print versions of 'A Study in Scarlet', but many other inexpensive versions can be found, as well as the free editions at Project Gutenberg.
+The link given above is to a print version of 'A Study in Scarlet', but many other inexpensive versions can be found, as well as the free editions at Project Gutenberg.

 Review copyright 2018 Sue's Book Reviews